yugr/sortcheck/README.md

 # Applying to full distribution

-You can run full Linux distro under SortChecker: just add these lines to /etc/profile:
+You can run full Linux distro under SortChecker: just add full path to libsortcheck.so to /etc/ld.so.preload and

 ```
 export SORTCHECK_OPTIONS=print_to_syslog=1
-export LD_PRELOAD=/home/yugr/src/sortchecker/bin/libsortcheck.so
 ```

-and reboot.
+to /etc/profile and reboot.

 Disclaimer: in this mode libsortcheck.so will be preloaded to all your processes so any malfunction may permanently break your system.
-It's highly recommended to make a snapshot of your VM or at least backup the disk.
+It's highly recommended to backup the disk or make snapshot of VM.

 # Build